John Kempe

-John William Rolfe Kempe CVO (29 October 1917 – 10 May 2010) was headmaster of Gordonstoun School from 1968–1978, during the period that the Princes Andrew and Edward arrived at the school.
+John William Rolfe Kempe CVO (29 October 1917 – 10 May 2010) was headmaster of Gordonstoun School from 1968 to 1978, during the period that the Princes Andrew and Edward arrived at the school.
 He was a noted mountaineer and a member of the Alpine Club.

 Early life

 He was born in Nairobi, the son of an officer in the Colonial Service.
 His father died of fever when he was four and Kempe was brought up in Norfolk by his mother.
 He was educated at Stowe School and Clare College, Cambridge, where he read economics and mathematics.

 At Cambridge he joined the University Air Squadron and in 1937 was commissioned in the Royal Air Force Volunteer Reserve.
 In 1941, he was posted to No. 602 Squadron RAF, which was initially stationed at RAF Drem near Haddington.
 During the Battle of Britain, the squadron was relocated to Sussex where Kempe flew Spitfires.
 In May 1942, he was promoted to squadron leader and the following year was mentioned in despatches.
 From 1944 he flew, principally Mosquitos, in North Africa and acted as a convoy escort on the Malta run.
 Before being demobilised in 1946, he was again mentioned in despatches.